10 – Baby Please Don’t Go – Them

 # 7 – Going To A G0-G0 – Smokey Robinson & The Miracles

-“Going To A Go-Go” by Smokey Robinson & The Miracles is an iconic track from the Motown era, released as a single in 1965.
-The song serves as the title track to their album Going To A Go-Go, which featured a range of successful hits.
-This upbeat track quickly became a party anthem, climbing the charts to reach number 11 on the Billboard Hot 100 and number 2 on the R&B chart.
+The song “Going To A Go-Go” serves as the title track to Smokey Robinson & The Miracles’ Going To A Go-Go, which featured a range of successful hits.
+Released as a single in 1965, this upbeat track quickly became a party anthem, climbing the charts to reach number 11 on the Billboard Hot 100 and number 2 on the R&B chart.
 It was recorded at the famous Hitsville U.S.A. in Detroit, with Smokey Robinson leading on vocals, supported by the signature harmonies of The Miracles.

 Read More: Top 10 Smokey Robinson & The Miracles Songs